How Can Slow Page Load Time Affect Your SEO?

 User Experience and Page Speed

 You know how our hearts are always giving us the beat that we need to survive?
 That is exactly the case with the user experience.
 It is the heart of successful website design.
 Slow load times can seriously harm that experience and make it harder to actually succeed.
-Take me as an example, if I find a website loading and it takes more than 10 seconds to refresh, if it doesn’t work, I simply leave.
+Take me as an example: if I find a website loading and it takes more than 10 seconds to refresh, if it doesn’t work, I simply leave.
 That being said, frustration can cause bounce rates to bounce to the sky and even reach galaxies that only exist in a Marvel universe.
 That kind of high bounce rate signals to search engines that you may not be giving out the best user experience.

 Which will, as a result, cause you to lose your ranking chances.
 The issue is even more pronounced for mobile users, who often have slower internet connections and are typically on the go.
 If your site isn’t optimized for quick loading on mobile devices, you risk alienating a significant portion of your audience.
 This is where Google’s mobile-first indexing comes into play; it prioritizes the mobile version of your site when determining rankings.
 If your mobile site loads slowly, your overall SEO performance could suffer.
 Something that you, me, and your website won’t love to happen.